TheBigRJM/assignment/README.md

 The tool allows the user to input a grid reference, shapefile or mapinfo TAB file as the target location, specify a buffer radius (in metres) to generate their area of interest and select the output data required for the search.

 ## 2. Requirements and setup
-Two methods have been provided to run the tool:

-### 2.1 The standalone installer
-This has been developed for users who simply wish to run the tool and do not wish to use git, conda or an IDE.

-Download the 'standalone' zip folder to your desktop, unzip the folder and run the assignment.exe file.
-This should load a user interface with which the user can interact with the tool.

-An instruction manual of how to use the tool provided in the download folder, detailing the requirements of each field and what to avoid to prevent errors.

-### 2.2 Using git, conda and an Integrated Development Environment (IDE) of your choice.
+### Using git, conda and an Integrated Development Environment (IDE) of your choice.

 For users who wish to have access to the back-end script for debugging or adaptating, the program can also be run using the terminal in an IDE of your choice.
 This will load the GUI in the same way as the standalone installation but run through your IDE terminal rather than from an .exe file.